cjbolt/EubosChess/README.md

 It knows about draws by 3-fold repetition and insufficient material.

+Originally it was Shannon Type A, i.e brute force, searching every single move to a certain depth before searching deeper.
+Since around version 2.0 is is Type B, i.e. it uses a selective search.
+Not all moves are searched to the same depth.
+Some are considered relatively unimportant and ignored.

 ## Configuration
 UCI option | Eubos functionality
 ------------ | -------------